24 2 211 2

 Is your android phone giving you problems or malfunctioning?
 If it is, then flashing your android phone might be the solution to this.
 Flashing it will fix your phone and improve its performance.
-There are a few things you need to know when you flash android phone.
-I have listed them below alongside with the sub-topics I’m going to cover on this post.
+On this post, I will mention a few things you need to know when you flash android phone.
+I have listed them below with the sub-topics I’m going to cover on this post.

 - What’s flashing an android phone?

-- Causes of a soft brick and a hard brick.
+- The causes of a soft brick and a hard brick.

 - Preparing to flash an android phone.

 - What you will need to flash android phone.

 - Flashing your android phone using a pc or computer with USB – Step by step.